-Each new non-employee director will be granted an initial stock option grant of 60,000 option shares with 50% vesting on each of the first two anniversaries of the date of grant and each current non-employee director commencing in 2022 will be granted an annual stock option grant of 40,000 option shares, with vesting on the earlier of the one year anniversary of the date of grant or the day prior to the next annual meeting of stockholders.
+Each new non-employee director is granted an option award to purchase 10,000 shares of our common stock, with 50% of such option award vesting on each of the first two anniversaries of the date of grant, and each current non-employee director is granted an annual option award to purchase 6,667 shares of our common stock, with vesting occurring in full on the earlier of (i) the one year anniversary of the date of grant and (ii) the day prior to the next annual meeting of stockholders.
+All vesting is subject to the non-employee director's continued service on our board of directors.